rajatkb/Handloom-Design-Generation-using-Deep-Neural-Networks/Handloom-Design-Generation-using-Deep-Neural-Networks/README.md

 </div>

 #### Coco2Handloom

+Amazed by the results produced by CycleGAN when employed for translations between images of abruptly different domains, the CycleGAN technique was employed to train and build a "natural images to handloom" model which would have generated handloom cloth designs from natural image samples.

+The model was trained with two domain of images - the MS-COCO validation set (2017) and our handloom image samples.
+We observed the results obtained from a traning of over 130 epochs on a batch size of one.
+The results highlighted the sparsity of data in the handloom images collection as most of the translations coloured the natural image to white (the dominant colour in handloom cloth).
+Clearly, for hoping any success with the model, we need to first get rid of the sparsity and other inherent flaws in our dataset.

 <div>
 	<img src="preliminary work/CycleGAN - amrit/results/coco2handloom/latest/131_800.png" height="270px" width="400px" />
 	<img src="preliminary work/CycleGAN - amrit/results/coco2handloom/latest/131_1000.png" height="270px" width="400px" />